 The park was large enough to have community gardens, cultural events, dances and concerts of all varieties.

 Many of today's shareholders of Arrow Park are related to those original founders – many are the children and grandchildren of those original investors.
 While the times have changed, and second and third generations of families have spread throughout America (and indeed throughout the world) Arrow Park has remained.
-And, it remains relatively "untouched" by the growth of contemporary life in America.
+And, it remains relatively "untouched" by the growth of contemporary live in America.
 It remains "a world away" from the rigors and stress of daily life – which is precisely what it was intended to be as far back as when it was originally built for the Schieffelin family in 1909.